Please note

 Prenatal Care Only

 A homebirth is not for every person or every situation.
-But some pregnant people still desire (and deserve!) the low-intervention, high-touch care that is classic to midwifery, even if wanting or needing to deliver in a hospital.
+But some pregnant people still desire (and deserve!) the low-intervention, high-touch care that is classic to community midwifery, even if wanting or needing to deliver in a hospital.
 For people with low-risk pregnancies, care with a midwife can make a lot of sense.
-This would include all the individualized, evidence-informed care that would usually be included in midwifery services before birth, empowering you to have more trust in your body and ability to birth.
+This includes all the individualized, evidence-informed care that would usually be included in midwifery services, empowering you to have more trust in your body and ability to birth.
 For higher-risk situations, co-care can also be shared between this practice and another healthcare provider if desired.

 Postpartum Care Only